 Yes, from what we’ve seen from the beginning, we can rightly say the Dynamic Range Compression is good.
 If you love watching movies at night, you can confirm this.
 The same applies if you are in a house with kids, the elderly, or a patient.
-It is also good to have the DRC in residential areas and another place where people don’t like the booms and bangs.
+It is also good to have the DRC in residential areas and other places where people don’t like the booms and bangs.

 The DRC is also excellent if you listen in a noisy environment.
 So, it is a matter of common sense.
-If you love considering the interest of others, you’ll know when it’s beneficial to use the Dynamic Range Compression or not.
+If you love considering the interest of others, you’ll know when it’s beneficial to use Dynamic Range Compression or not.

 How Does DRC Work?